patrickbucher/elixir-basics/README.md

 # Iterations

+Elixir has no loop constructs such as `while` and `do`/`while`.
+Iterations, therefore, must be implemented using recursion.

 ## Recursion and Tail-Call Optimization

-Since there are no loop constructs, iterations must be implemented using recursion (`factorial.ex`):
+The module `Factorial` implements a factorial function in two ways (`factorial.ex`):

 ```elixir
 defmodule Factorial do